theupshift/chrdev/posts/2020-05-12-My-Privacy-stack-in-2020.md

 # News

-Ditch national newspapers that you're aware to write biased stories and try to indoctrinate you.
+Ditch newspapers that you're aware of, that write biased stories and don't report on certain topics because of profit and interests.

 That's up to you understanding it; not mentioning any.